mustafaascha/mimic-aztreonam/README.md

 Study preparation requires [setting up a PostgreSQL database with MIMIC III data](https://github.com/MIT-LCP/mimic-code), and then running an [ETL to the OMOP CDM V5](https://github.com/MIT-LCP/mimic-omop).

 After setting up your database, enter its credentials in the cdmdb/R/db-config.R file.
-If you prefer not to write your password in plaintext, uncomment the line including `.rs.askForPassword('Enter password:')`.
+If you prefer not to write your password in plaintext, you can have RStudio prompt for a password by uncommenting the line including `.rs.askForPassword('Enter password:')`.
+Note that this doesn't work for knitting the file, however, and requires you to run and open a script/Rmd in RStudio.

 From there, assuming you have a working installation of R and relevant dependencies, you may knit the report with `make report`.